bauyrzha/DSCI510-finalproject/README.md

 6. A drawing (Entity Relationship Diagram):
 Look drawing.png to find out what objects/items will be extracted from the data sources and what they will be combined into.

+7. How to run main_Yerkebulan_Bauyrzhanov.py from the command line:

+a) default mode:
+command: python .\main_Yerkebulan_Bauyrzhanov.py
+purpose: scrape ALL of the data, save them in the data subfolder, and do analysis.
+Be ready that it takes more than 35 minutes to scrape datasets from sources due to the API source having a limitation of 10 calls/minute.

+b) static mode
+command: python .\main_Yerkebulan_Bauyrzhanov.py --static
+purpose: get data from the data subfolder if they exist, and do analysis.
+If they do not exist, scrape ALL of the data from the internet and do analysis.

-7. How to run scraper.py from the command line:
+8. How to run scraper.py from the command line:
 Run command line from src folder. scraper.py has three modes of running.
 a) default mode: